prebid/prebid.github.io/overview/glossary.md

 ## Ad Server

-A system that allows a content publisher to manage their portfoliio of ads and deliver those ads according to the defined targeting and pacing rules.
+A system that allows a content publisher to manage their portfolio of ads and deliver those ads according to the defined targeting and pacing rules.

 ### Placement